 9) Genuine believers may stumble and fall, but they will persevere in the faith (1 Corinthians 1:8).
 This was the case for Simon Peter.
 A “believer” who completely turns away from the Lord plainly shows that he was never born again to begin with (1 John 2:19).

 A person who has been delivered from sin by faith in Christ should not desire to remain in a life of sin (Romans 6:2).
 Of course, spiritual growth can occur quickly or slowly, depending on the person and his circumstances.
 And the changes may not be evident to everyone at first.
 Ultimately, God knows who are His sheep, and He will mature each of us according to His perfect time table.

 Is it possible to be a Christian and live in lifelong carnality, enjoying the pleasures of sin, and never seeking to glorify the Lord who bought him?
 Can a sinner spurn the lordship of Christ yet lay claim to Him as Savior?
 Can someone pray a “sinner’s prayer” and go about his life as if nothing had happened and still call himself a “Christian”?
 Lordship salvation says “no.” Let us not give unrepentant sinners false hope; rather, let us declare the whole counsel of God: “You must be born again” (John 3:7).

-Recommended Resources: The Gospel According to Jesus by John MacArthur and Logos Bible Software.
+Recommended Resource: The Gospel According to Jesus by John MacArthur